marileksa/tidy_data_project/CodeBook.md

 * 17. fBodyGyroJerkMag

 #### Calculation of the expected number of feature variables
-9 measurements ('*.Mag') correspond to 18 variables from "features.txt" since we need to select std() and mean() for each measurement
-8 measurements ('*.XYZ') correspond to 48 variables since we need to select 3 (X,Y and Z) by 2 ( functions ) for each measurement
-* total number of variables selected from the features.txt: 66
+Since the 9 measurements ('*.Mag') correspond to 18 variables from "features.txt" and we need to select std() and mean() for each measurement and the 8 measurements ('*.XYZ') correspond to 48 variables and we need to select 3 (X,Y and Z) by 2 ( functions ) for each measurement, the total number of variables selected from the features.txt is 66

 #### Calculation of the expected number of observations in the final tidy data set
-Since there were 66 variables for each of the 30 subjects for each of the 6 activities the expected number of observations:
-* 66 x 180 = 11,880 ( see "step5result.txt" )
+Since there are 66 variables for each of the 30 subjects for each of the 6 activities the expected number of observations: 66 x 180 = 11,880 ( see "step5result.txt" )

 #### Analysis of the initial data files
 Only subset of 8 files from the *.zip was used to modify the data in order to complete this project.